Himanshu-pardhi/revenue-prediction/README.md

-# Revenue Prediction ML
+## Revenue Prediction ML

-The project is releated to the prediction of the incoming year, on base of finacial data.

-1.Data Exploration
-2.Cleaning Data
-3.Selection of Models
-4.Hyperparameter Optimization
-5.Fitting the Model
-6.Evaluation of Model

-## Data Exploration
+# Project
+A Machine Learning model to predict the company's revenue for the next year based on historical data (the 5 years past annual reports).

+Project type: Team project

+## Description of the python files:
-Explore the data, visualizing for a better approche of choosing the right feature.
+01-ExplorationData: Explore the data, visualizing for a better understanding on the data and relation between the variables.
+We did some analysis like correlation matrices, graphics and descriptive.

-## Data Cleaning

-## Selection of Models
+02-Final_FeaturesTarget: Clean the data and handeled mising values.
+Select features and target for the model.
-Model selection : Checked with some regression models, on the basis of some Metrics select Random forest regression.
+03-Models_evaluation: Evaluated some regression models, on the basis of some metrics.
+04-HyperParameter: Find the best parameters for the model selected.
+05-Final_Model: Selected Random forest regression model.

+## Required libraries:
+For running the code we need to install the following libraries:
+Numpy
+Pandas
+Sklearn
+xgboost
+Seaborn
+Matplotlib

+## Contributors:
+Yuri Hernandez Flores
+Stefan Mihut
+Himanshu Pardhi